MareStare/twai/src/software.md

 Click on "Stable Diffusion WebUI Forge", then "Install" and wait for the download, it may take several minutes.

+## <i class="stability-ai inline-logo"></i> Stable Diffusion

+Before we discuss the Pony Diffusion AI model for generating pony images specifically, we need to understand the core technology behind it - Stable Diffusion.

+[**Stable Diffusion**](https://stability.ai/stable-image) is a free and open-source [generative](https://en.wikipedia.org/wiki/Generative_artificial_intelligence) AI model developed by Stability AI.
+It is at the heart of Pony Diffusion and many other custom AI models.
+Training a base model requires insane amount of compute resources and captioned images, so it's ridiculously expensive and only a few base models exist out there.

+Thus, custom models such as Pony Diffusion aren't developed from scratch.
+They are built on top of Stable Diffusion by extending it with an additional dataset of images with the intended style and characters.

+The process of training a custom model on top of a base model is called "fine-tuning".
+So, beware of the difference between a "base model" and a "fine-tune model" (or "fine-tune" for short).

+There are a bunch of versions of Stable Diffusion: `1.4`, `1.5`, `2.0`, `2.1`, `XL`, `3.0`, `3.5`, etc. We'll focus on fine-tunes of `XL` version (SDXL) in this guide.

+The upcoming version of Pony Diffusion (V7) will use a new base model - <i class="aura-flow inline-logo"></i> [Aura Flow](https://fal.ai/models/fal-ai/aura-flow).
+We'll update the guide once that version is generally available.

-## Pony Diffusion V6 XL
+## <i class="purplesmart-ai inline-logo"></i> Pony Diffusion V6 XL

-Pony Diffusion XL is an AI model based on Stable Diffusion XL (SDXL for short).
-The AI model is the core part of all of this.
-It directly determines what images you'll generate, their quality, style and content in general.
+Pony Diffusion XL is an AI model fine-tuned on Stable Diffusion XL (SDXL for short).
+The AI model directly determines what images you'll get, their quality, style and content in general.

-Pony Diffusion is the most famous AI model for generating...
-You guessed it - ponies 😏.
+Pony Diffusion is most famous for generating... you guessed it - ponies 😏.
 Anyhow, it's popular far beyond MLP community (including anime and furry), because it can generate almost any anime/cartoon character in artistic style.
-It's developed by [purplesmart.ai](https://purplesmart.ai/), and it has a large community on [Discord](https://purplesmart.ai/discord).
+It's developed by [PurpleSmart.ai](https://purplesmart.ai/), and it has a large community on [Discord](https://purplesmart.ai/discord).
 Feel free to join it and ask questions in `#novice-questions`.

 There are a bunch of other AI models capable of generating ponies, and you'll likely try several of them in the future.
 We'll get to them later in the [Models](./models) chapter, but let's start with Pony Diffusion.